Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 Tired after exploring the city?
 Head towards Ten Thousand Waves.
 It is a spa built with the idea of hot springs in Japan.
 The atmosphere here makes you feel that you are actually in Japan.
 The setting has several outdoor hot bathtubs of different varieties and shapes.
 In addition to the spa, they also offer facials and massages.

 Hungry?
-There is also a Japanese restaurant with the name Izanami.
+There is also a Japanese restaurant called Izanami.
 You can enjoy a Japanese meal before or after a spa.
 I found most people liked the menu and food offered there.
 If you want to extend your stay here, they have a lodge with 14 rooms.

-The variety of hot tubs there is different.
-Whatever spa package you buy, you have complimentary free access to the largest pool of the spa center, called the Grand Bath.
-Springing of the hot tub gives a prime experience.
-Must try it if you are visiting with your partner.
+There is a variety of hot tubs, but they are different.
+Whatever spa package you buy, you have complimentary free access to the largest pool of the spa center, the Grand Bath.
+The springing of the hot tub gives a prime experience.
+You must try it if you are visiting with your partner.

 Must-See Events in Santa Fe